rspoors/AnkiconnectAndroidPlus/README.md

 # Ankiconnect Android

-Fork with card tag feature added.
+Fork with card tag feature added (dev1 branch).

 Flags currently not possible
 ---------------------------------------------------------------------
 Your log conclusively shows flags can’t be read on this AnkiDroid build/device via the public content provider: